cnabio/cnab-spec/102-invocation-image.md

 This subsection is non-normative.
 Images may be built using any suitable tooling, but this section describes the process using a `Dockerfile`.

-The `Dockerfile` used to build the invocation image MAY be stored inside of the invocation image.
+The `Dockerfile` used to build an invocation image MAY be stored inside of the invocation image.
 This is to ensure reproducibility, and in order to allow rename operations that require a rebuild.
 (Likewise, if a build tool like Packer is used, this tool's configuration MAY be placed in the bundle.)

 This is a normal Dockerfile, and MAY derive from any base image.